intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	  vmalloc (npn)
 		Amount of memory used for vmap backed memory.

+	  gpu (npn)
+		Amount of memory used for GPU device system RAM.

 	  shmem
 		Amount of cached filesystem data that is swap-backed, such as tmpfs, shm segments, shared anonymous mmap()s